The would-be U.S. Secretary of Labor can’t wait to see you replaced with a robot.

 Automation has generated enormous hype for its potential to transform every facet of the restaurant business.
 We aren’t quite there yet, but several chains are making strides.

-Restaurant automation helps reduce redundancies and inefficiencies that undermine productivity and profitability.
+Restaurant robotics helps reduce redundancies and inefficiencies that undermine productivity and profitability.
 A National Robotics Education Foundation study found that the average QSR establishment can shift 1.2 workers from counter service to other tasks as remote order taking and other functions are taken over by robotic applications.
 That switch equates to an approximate savings of $12.2 billion in annual wages across the U.S. This figure would be slightly offset by the investment in robotic technology up front (assuming 600,000 kiosks require an average investment of $10,000 each), but the total net savings still would exceed $6 billion in just the first year.

 Tech’s powerful impact on cost and productivity is already clear in other industries.
 Innovations like the cotton gin and the tractor not only made agricultural work easier, but also increased productivity.
 A similar spike in productivity occurred shortly after GMOs were cultivated worldwide.
 The past five decades alone have seen a tremendous productivity spike: one worker in 2014 produced the same tonnage of produce as nearly six workers in the 1960s.